Backward doubly stochastic differential equations with or without reflection under weak conditions: General growth in and linear growth in General growth in y and linear growth in z

 In this part, using the comparison theorem (\autoref{c3.11}), we approximate \(f\) by a monotone sequence of Lipschitz functions \((f_n)\), thereby establishing the existence of the maximal solutions for reflected BDSDEs.
-In contrast to the result of Bahlali et al. \cite[Theorem 3.3]{09}, we consider a weaker condition: the generator is continuous and has general growth in y.
+In contrast to the result of Bahlali et al. \cite[Theorem 3.3]{09}, we consider a weaker condition: the generator is continuous and is of general growth in \(y\).

-\begin{theorem} \sl Let the conditions \(\textbf{(A1)}\), \(\textbf{(F1)}\), \(\textbf{(G1)}\), \(\textbf{(G2)}\), \(\textbf{(G3)}\) and \(\textbf{(S1)}\) be satisfied, then reflected BDSDE \eqref{r1} has a maximal solution $(Y,Z,K)\in S^2_{\mathbb{F}}([0,T];\mathbb{R})\times L^2_{\mathbb{F}}([0,T];\mathbb{R}^d)\times A^2_{\mathbb{F}}([0,T];\mathbb{R}_+)$. \end{theorem}
+\begin{theorem} \sl Let the conditions \(\textbf{(A1)}\), \(\textbf{(F1)}\), \(\textbf{(G1)}\), \(\textbf{(G2)}\), \(\textbf{(G3)}\) and \(\textbf{(S1)}\) be satisfied.
+Then reflected BDSDE \eqref{r1} has a maximal solution $(Y,Z,K)\in S^2_{\mathbb{F}}([0,T];\mathbb{R})\times L^2_{\mathbb{F}}([0,T];\mathbb{R}^d)\times A^2_{\mathbb{F}}([0,T];\mathbb{R}_+)$. \end{theorem}

 \begin{proof} For each \(n\in\mathbb{N}\) with $n\geq C$, let